fromothers/www.maxhallinan.com/posts/_drafts/2018-06-30-another-case-for-the-usefulness-of-observables.md

 {% highlight javascript %}
 const close$ = socket$.pipe(
+  map(head),
   map((socket) => Rx.fromEvent(socket, `close`)),
 );
 {% endhighlight %}

-The result is a stream of streams, one stream for each socket.
+But the result is a stream of streams, one stream for each socket.
-But we want a single stream of close events.
+We want a single stream of close events.
-We should use `flatMap` instead of `map`.
+So we should use `flatMap` instead of `map`.
 `flatMap` merges all of the sub-streams into one stream of close events.

 {% highlight javascript %}